-The trust will ensure that all its schools have appropriate filtering systems in place on school devices and school networks to prevent children accessing inappropriate material, in accordance with Cyber-security Policies.
-The trust will ensure that all schools meet the filtering and monitoring standards published by the DfE.
+The school will ensure that appropriate filtering systems are in place on school devices and school networks to prevent children accessing inappropriate material, in accordance with the school's Cyber-security Policy.
+The school will, however, ensure that the use of filtering and monitoring systems does not cause "over blocking", which may lead to unreasonable restrictions as to what pupils can be taught online.
+The school will also ensure that it meets the filtering and monitoring standards published by the DfE.

-All staff within the trust will be aware of the filtering and monitoring systems in place and will know how to escalate concerns where they are identified.
+Staff will be aware of the filtering and monitoring systems in place and will know how to escalate concerns where they are identified.
 Staff will be made aware of their expectations and responsibilities relating to filtering and monitoring systems during their induction.